bakedhorse/Dockerized-Apache-PHP/README.md

-# Dockerized Apache and PHP (this-could've-been-done-better-but-it-works-edition)
+# Dockerized Apache and PHP
+* (this-could've-been-done-better-but-it-works-edition)

+## NOTICE: I am currently migrating from apache2 to nginx.
+This means this project won't be actively supported anymore.
+However the code will be re-used (for now) in the [nginx](https://github.com/bakedhorse/Dockerized-Nginx) version.

 Dockerfile that dockerizes Apache and PHP in one container using Ubuntu.
 Has the ability to add packages and modify apache2 modules, confs, and sites.